 - What is the current Texas law about Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?

-- How can I be charged with Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?
+- How can I be charged with an Operation Of Unmanned Aircraft Over Correctional Or Detention Facility offense in Texas?

-- What is the punishment for Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?
+- What is the penalty for a Texas Operation Of Unmanned Aircraft Over Correctional Or Detention Facility offense?

-By “unmanned aircraft,” the legislature means “drones.”
-This a brand new law for 2023, and it is targeting the growing security concerns related to the increased ubiquity of cheap and effective drones.
+By “unmanned aircraft,” the legislature means drones.
+The legislature passed this law in 2023 as a result of the growing security concerns related to the increased ubiquity of cheap and effective drones.
+The law was codified at Section 38.115 in the Texas Penal Code and went into effect on September 1, 2023.

 Have you been charged with Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility?

-The current Texas law defines the offense of Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility in Penal Code Section §38.115 as follows:[1]
+Texas law currently defines the offense of Operation Of Unmanned Aircraft Over Correctional Facility Or Detention Facility in Penal Code Section §38.115 as follows:[1]

 (b) A person commits an offense if the person intentionally or knowingly: